joshuaunity/seicast-api/README.md

 # FastAPI Project Setup

-This guide will walk you through the process of setting up a FastAPI project with a virtual environment.
-FastAPI is a modern, fast (high-performance), web framework for building APIs with Python 3.7+ based on standard Python type hints.
+This guide will walk you through the process of setting up the FastAPI project with a virtual environment or with docker.

 ## Prerequisites

 Make sure you have Python 3.7 or higher installed on your system.
 You can download Python from [python.org](https://www.python.org/downloads/).

+For use with docker make sure you have docker desktop installed on your system.
+You can download docker desktop from [docker.com](https://www.docker.com/products/docker-desktop/).

 ## 1. Clone the Repository